panter/ra-data-prisma/packages/backend/README.md

 const schema = makeSchema({
   types: [
     User,
-    addCrudResolvers("User") // 👈 this will expose all needed Query's and Mutation's.
+    addCrudResolvers("User") // 👈 this will expose all required Query's and Mutation's.
   ],
   plugins: [
     nexusPrismaPlugin({